codercampos/AnimationNavigationPage/README.md

             // put your code here
             }
     }
+If you use control with AnimationPage - override methods "OnAnimationStarted" and "OnAnimationFinished".

 **New in 1.5.3**

 - Implement Property AnimateNavigationBar (bool) in AnimationNavigationPage.
 According this issue: https://github.com/AlexandrNikulin/AnimationNavigationPage/issues/11